Wizcorp/phonegap-plugin-wizAssets/README.md

 wizAssets.deleteFiles(Array manyURIs , Function success, Function fail );
 <br />
-    * delete all URIs in Array like; [ "file://documents/settings/img/cards/card001.jpg" , "file://documents/settings/img/cards/card002.jpg " .. ]
+    * delete all URIs in Array like; [ "file://documents/settings/img/cards/card001.jpg" , "file://documents/settings/img/cards/card002.jpg " .. ] <br />
-    * if you do specify a filename only dir, then all contents of dir will be deleted; file://documents/settings/img/cards
+    * if you do specify a filename only dir, then all contents of dir will be deleted; file://documents/settings/img/cards <br />
-    * the array CAN contain one URI string
+    * the array CAN contain one URI string  <br />

 wizAssets.getFileURI(String filePathWithFilename, Function success, Function fail);
 <br />
-    * A success returns URI string like file://documents/settings/img/cards/card001.jpg
+    * A success returns URI string like file://documents/settings/img/cards/card001.jpg <br />
-    * example;
+    * example;  <br />
 <pre><code>
 {